TIBCOSoftware/bw6-plugin-maven/Readme.txt

 1. Maven should be installed on the Machine.
 M2_HOME should be set.
 The Maven Executable should be available in the Path.
 This can be confirmed by running the command mvn -version from Terminal/Command Prompt.

+2. The system should be able to connect to the Maven Repository.

 Installation

 a.
 Go to the <TibcoHome>/bw/6.2/bin